0xPolygon/polygon-docs/docs/cdk/erigon/chain-config.md

     - `dynamic-{network}-conf.json` - an additional configuration file.
     - `dynamic-{network}.yaml` - the run config file for erigon.

-    You can use any of the example yaml files at the root of the repo as a base and edit as required, but ensure the `chain` field is in the format `dynamic-{network` and matches the names of the config files above.
+    You can use any of the example yaml files at the root of the repo as a base and edit as required, but ensure the `chain` field is in the format `dynamic-mynetwork` and matches the names of the config files above.

 3. Put the erigon config file, along with the other files, in the directory of your choice.
 For example `dynamic-mynetwork`.